 1927 Hart Trophy Winner.

-Herb Gardiner is a honoured member of the Manitoba Hockey Hall of Fame.
+Herb Gardiner is a honoured member of the Manitoba Hockey Hall of Fame, inducted in 1958.

 Herb Gardiner was elected to the Hockey Hall of Fame in 1958